 Lonely Planet publishes a useful Travel Guide to Mallorca

 and has useful travel information on its website.
 Locals report regular break-ins to cars.
 Do not leave anything of value in your car while you are at a crag.
 Leave your car with the glove compartment open and any shade over the cargo area of your vehicle removed to show that there is nothing worth stealing.
 I met a climber who saw the aftermath of several car break-ins (smashed glass, travelers crying over the loss of all their pictures...) in broad daylight at a busy beach area.
 Because he was camping, he was forced to carry everything that he owned where ever he went.
 Not fun!
 Plan accordingly.

 Mallorca is easily accessed via its International Airport in Palma (PMI).
 There are also regular ferries that travel there from mainland Spain.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mallorca:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mallorca:

 Featured Route For Mallorca

 Warming up at the Virgin Area of Cala Sa Nau.

 Sa Creueta, Sector Dreta with Porto de Pollenca in...